36 Islands of Ireland – the ultimate guide

 From Galway, we head into Kerry where you can’t not do the Ring of Kerry or Dingle Peninsula tour along with a visit to some of its most famous islands.

 Great Blasket Island

-Great Blasket was abandoned in 1953 when the last few people felt the need to move to the mainland.
+Great Blaskets evacuation took place back in 1953 when the last few people left for the mainland.
 You can take a ferry to Great Blasket and walk the island completely in a natural paradise (with no internet).
 You may have heard of Great Blasket as a short time ago it was advertising for a caretaker couple to come and live on the Island.
 They are the only inhabitants but see a great number of visitors in the season who come out to Great Blasket to enjoy a peaceful reprieve from city life.